Alert Strategies¶

 - Define the name of the current alert strategy;

-- Input the description for this strategy as needed;
+- Enter a description for the strategy as needed;

 - Select the associated monitors;